• Anna Duensing

 • Anna Duensing is a historian who specializes in African American history, transnational social movements, and the evolving global politics of white supremacy in the twentieth century.
 She received her Ph.D. in history and African American studies and a master’s certificate in public humanities from Yale University.
 She is currently a postdoctoral fellow at the Carter G. Woodson Institute for African American and African Studies at the University of Virginia, where she is working on her first book, Fascism Is Already Here: Civil Rights and the Making of a Black Antifascist Tradition.

-Abstract: “‘We Should Have Had a 'Nuernberg' After the Civil War’: Black American Holocaust Reckoning and the Evolving Politics of Analogy, 1945-1951
+Archived Abstract: “‘We Should Have Had a 'Nuernberg' After the Civil War’: Black American Holocaust Reckoning and the Evolving Politics of Analogy, 1945-1951 (This archived document is no longer maintained and may not meet accessibility standards.
+To request content in an accessible format, contact us.)

 • Person Type: Panelists